Elephants in Kerala: Elephants in festivals

 Elephants are featured during the Thrissur pooram festival in Kerala state of south India.

 Many prominent temples in Kerala own elephants, many of which are donated by devotees.
 Elephants are a core part of ritual worship in the famous Guruvayur temple which owns more than 60 elephants.
-The world's only Elephant Palace is constructed in Punnattur Kotta, 3 km from the Guruvayur temple, to house the temple's elephants.
+Punnattur Kotta, 3 km from the Guruvayur temple, houses the temple's elephants.
 A famous elephant, named Guruvayur Kesavan, belonged to this temple.
 Elephants carry the deity during annual festival processions and ceremonial circumambulations in the Hindu temples.
 The temple elephants are decorated with gold plated caparisons ("nettipattam"), bells, and necklaces.
 People mounted on the elephants hold tinselled silk parasols ("muttukuda") up high, swaying white tufts ("vencamaram") and peacock feather fans ("alavattam") to the rhythm of the orchestra.
 Seventeen elephants are engaged for the daily ceremonial rounds to the accomplishment of Pancari Melam in Kudalmanikyam temple.

+Pattambi Nercha is an annual feast conducted by the Pattambi Mosque in Palakkad district, where caparisoned elephants join the procession to the accompaniment of tableaus and traditional orchestras like the Panchavadyam and Thayambaka.